Frequently Asked Questions

-We would be happy to provide you with samples of material or previously run items that are similar to what you are ordering.
+We would be happy to provide you with samples of material or previously run items that are similar to what you are quoting or ordering.
 If you require an actual press proof, there would be an additional charge for that service.

 What kinds of paper do you print on?